lacrypta/nomad-old/nip.md

 **Can the validators be run in parallel?**

 Absolutely.
-Validators **MUST** be ["functionally pure"](https://en.wikipedia.org/wiki/Pure_function) in the sense that they should cause no state change whatsoever other than those implied by an event being valid or not.
+Validators **SHOULD** be ["functionally pure"](https://en.wikipedia.org/wiki/Pure_function) in the sense that they should cause no state change whatsoever other than those implied by an event being valid or not.

 ## 13. Appendixes